VolrakRutra/awesome-visual-art/README.md

 [Angry Animator](https://www.angryanimator.com/word/) - A blog/personal site of Dermot O Connor, an animator, among other things, with opinions and resources

+[watercolor basics](https://github.com/tombetthauser/watercolor-basics) - A collection of watercolor tips you can peruse right here on GitHub!
+Isn't this awesome?
+Creator of that doc [tombetthauser](https://github.com/tombetthauser) has more cool stuff to check out, do it!

 ## YouTube Channels

 [New Masters Academy](https://www.youtube.com/user/NewMastersAcademy) - Traditional art and pose drawing references